N0repi/HumbleDonationsAudit/README.md

 HDT is also used as a governance token which does also not appear in this repository.

+## Scope of Audit

+Just the HumbleDonations.sol file.
+The IHumbleDonations.sol interface is just used to define events and does not need auditing.

+Some stuff that might need review:

+- The integer division in the functions `swapExactInputSingle` and `swapExactInputSingleETH` may need some extra attention.
+The division hasn't caused any issues in my tests, but it might be worth keeping an eye on since Solidity doesn't support floats, etc.
+- On line 106, address `newImplementation`, is unused and gives a warning but I don't really think that's problematic.
+- I haven't done any kind of invariance testing, so a fuzz test may be useful.
+- The merkle root stores a token list array which is used as a white list the function `donate`.
+I think this will protect against DoS attacks, but I have not extensively tested.
+I figured a white list was better than no white list.

+Please let me know if you have any questions

 ## Expected Behavior of HumbleDonations.sol

 _This are the current rules that I've implemented for the contract_